-The world of grunge changed forever on this day, 29 years ago, when Nirvana signed to Geffen Records.
+The world of grunge changed forever on this day, 30 years ago, when Nirvana signed to Geffen Records.
 Inconsequential as it may seem, it would see the band face a huge backlash from their hardcore fans who accused them of ‘selling out’ before they’d even really begun.

 Nirvana, up until 1991, were a relatively obscure band, thriving in the underground scene that would spawn much of grunge’s empirical ethos.
-Although Kurt Cobain, Kris Novoselic and Dave Grohl had built up some diehard fans that they had garnered through the Seattle grunge scene, the band weren’t well known by any means.
-If you were outside of that scene in the North West Pacific, chances are you had no idea Nirvana existed.
+Although Kurt Cobain, Kris Novoselic and Dave Grohl had built up some diehard fans that they had garnered through the Seattle scene and some searing performances, the band weren’t well known by any means — if you were outside of that scene in the North West Pacific, chances are you had no idea Nirvana existed.

 The group still had a growing reputation, though, and especially with other bands, they came as a highly rated three-piece with enough muscle to make a dent in every stage they took to.
-One contemporary Nirvana bolstered within their fan base was Sonic Youth’s Kim Gordon who would change the destiny of the band forever.
+One contemporary Nirvana bolstered within their fan base was Sonic Youth’s Kim Gordon, who would change the band’s destiny forever.

-Nirvana were already signed to legendary indie label Sub Pop and had released their debut Bleach through the company in 1989. while It had seen some success, it proved to be nothing compared to what they were about to encounter now they were on a major label.
+Nirvana were already signed to legendary indie label Sub Pop and had released their debut Bleach through the company in 1989.
+While it had seen some success, it proved to be nothing compared to what they were about to encounter now they were on a major label.
 Despite the band’s image as unique underground heroes, they were keen to move on to bigger and better things.
 The band consulted fellow rockers Soundgarden and Alice in Chains manager Susan Silver.
 Novoselic would go on to thank Silver when the band were inducted into the Rock and Roll Hall of Fame in 2014 for her role in pushing the band to the next level and “introducing them to the music industry properly”.

-The success Kurt Cobain and the band went on to have with Geffen was way beyond what the label had expected with DGC Records initially hoping to sell 250,000 copies of Nevermind.
+The success Kurt Cobain and the band went on to have with Geffen was way beyond what the label had expected, with DGC Records initially hoping to sell 250,000 copies of Nevermind.
 It was the same number they had achieved with Sonic Youth’s Goo and seemed like the right ballpark.
-However, the first single ‘Smells Like Teen Spirit’ gained more momentum than they expected after getting major airplay not only on radio across America but also on MTV.
+However, the first single, ‘Smells Like Teen Spirit’, gained more momentum than they expected after getting major airplay not only on radio across America but on MTV.

 He added: “It put Seattle on the map and was a huge inspiration for a lot of young people.
 The music really brought in a level of emotional depth that had been missing from pop radio and is missing from pop radio now.”